HB1324/Meshtastic/Setup Requirements/README.md

 However, due to Windows security features, your PC may display warnings when running this program (such as **"Windows protected your PC"**).
 These warnings are standard safety measures from Microsoft to prevent unrecognized programs from running automatically.
 You can safely proceed by choosing **More info** and then **Run anyway** if you trust this source.

+If you do not trust the source, feel free to complete the steps on your own here at (https://meshtastic.org/docs/software/python/cli/)

 ---